ncsulsj/Robust_Summarization/README.md

 - Training and Validation Data: [Hugging Face Datasets](https://huggingface.co/datasets/zycjlsj123/ragsummdata)
 - Model Weights: [LoRA Model Weights](https://huggingface.co/zycjlsj123/rag_summ)

+(To generate the synthetic data, you also need to store OPENAI_API_KEY in a .env file)

 ## Model Functionality

 Our model is fine-tuned for various summarization tasks: